solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # 09 / Troubleshooting

-As applications are running and executing in cloud environments it is always a possibility that something unexpected will occur.
-This section details a few common troubleshooting steps.
+As applications are running and executing in cloud environments it is always a possibility that something unexpected can occur.
+This section details a few common issues and the troubleshooting steps for each.

 ## Common MySQL issues

-Debugging operational support issues can be really time consuming.
-Setting up the right monitoring and alerting can help provide useful error messages and clues to the problem areas.
+Debugging operational support issues can be time consuming.
+As previous discussed, configuring the right monitoring and alerting can help provide useful error messages and clues to the potential problem area(s).

 ### Unsupported MySQL features

 Operating in a PaaS environment means that certain features that function on-premises are incompatible with cloud MySQL instances.
-While Flexible Server has better feature parity with on-premises MySQL than Single Server, it is important to be aware of the limitations.
+While Flexible Server has better feature parity with on-premises MySQL than Single Server, it is important to be aware of any limitations.

 -   PaaS MySQL does not support the MySQL `SUPER` privilege and the `DBA` role.
 This may affect how some applications operate.